+KDKA's Waiting

-KDKA's Waiting Child segment began in
+Child segment began

+in 1982 as a childspecific recruitment

+tool for children

+in the Pittsburgh

+area.
+Rick Dayton,

-1982 as a childspecific recruitment tool for children in the Pittsburgh area.
-Lynne Hayes-Freeland, a news anchor with CBS affiliate KDKA, engages the featured child in a chosen activity.
-The segments are shown in conjunction with commercials from SWAN and Wendy's ®.
+a news anchor with

+CBS affiliate KDKA,

+engages and films the featured child in a chosen activity.
+The segments are shown in conjunction with commercials from SWAN and Wendy's®.
 Families interested in adoption are encouraged to contact the SWAN Helpline or visit www.adoptpakids.org.
-The segment airs on the 6 p.m. news every other Tuesday, at noon the next day, and again on the Lynne Hayes-Freeland Show, which airs on Saturdays and Sundays.